aws-samples/emr-spark-benchmark/README.md

 --configuration-overrides '{"monitoringConfiguration": {"s3MonitoringConfiguration": {"logUri": "s3://'$YOURBUCKET'/spark/logs/"}}}' \
 --region "$AWS_REGION"
 ```
+### (Optional) Submit Jobs with custom docker image:

+Instead of downloading benchmark utility jar file from s3, you could bake-in the benchmark jar inside your [EMR Serverless docker image](./emr-serverless-custom-images.md )

 4\.
 Summarize the results from the output bucket
 `s3://'$YOURBUCKET'/spark/EMRSERVERLESS_TPCDS-TEST-3T-RESULT` in the same manner as we did for the OSS results and compare.